-The leopardess got her affectionate sounding name Dunya from Sergei Ivanov, Special Presidential Representative for Environmental Protection, Ecology and Transport and chair of the Far Eastern Leopards Supervisory Board.
+The leopardess got her affectionate sounding name Dunya from Sergei Ivanov, Special Presidential Representative for Environmental Protection, Ecology and Transport and Chair of the Far Eastern Leopards Supervisory Board.

-Dunya is very cautious, and she does not like to be in the spotlight.
-She usually roams Land of the Leopard National Park at night.
-But unlike many other elusive leopardesses, this one is frequently photographed by automatic camera traps and thus sends a lot of information to researchers.
-Five images of her in 2015.
+Dunya is very cautious and prefers to roam Land of the Leopard National Park at night.
+But unlike many other elusive leopardesses, this one is frequently seen on motion-sensor cameras, giving scientists more information to study.
+Cameras captured five images of her in 2015.
 The photos recorded Dunya enthusiastically exploring her habitat, despite the deep snow.